HistoryThis section has been translated automatically.

 - Map type: In this type, the initially small foci of lichen sclerosus are confluent into larger,map-like areas of patches and plaques with atrophic parchment-like surfaces (often affecting the female mammae).
 Red borders around the foci are typical (sign of underlying inflammation).
 Band-like hyperpigmentation is also found in the margins of lichen sclerosus.
 Less common is lesional blistering.
 Almost pathognomonic are lesional hemorrhages, which can be found in different shades of red (light red, deep red or reddish brown) depending on the duration of the condition.
 Involvement of the oral mucosa is very rare.

 - Special forms: Bullous or hemorrhagic lichen sclerosus.
 The hemorrhagic component results from secondary (often trauma-induced) hemorrhage into the area of lichen sclerosus.
 In this "bradytrophic" zone, blood is broken down only very slowly, so that the hemorrhage is detectable for several weeks.

 HistologyThis section has been translated automatically.

 Early stage: epithelial atrophy, orthohyperkeratosis, hypergranulosis.
-Subepithelial band-shaped epidermotropic round cell infiltrate.
+Subepithelial band-like arranged, epidermotropic round cell infiltrate.
 The density of this infiltrate may be considerable, so that a differential diagnosis must be made to differentiate it from epidermotropic cutaneous T-cell lymphomas.

 Intermediate stage: Edema zone free of elastic fibers, with wide gaping blood and lymphatic vessels, which pushes itself zipper-like between the epidermis and the band-like inflammatory zone.
 Bullous transformation is possible.

 Late stage: Increasing sclerosing tendency and regression of cellular inflammatory phenomena.

 Immunohistology: Dermal infiltrate predominantly of T lymphocytes, with high percentage of B lymphocytes (20-30%).

-Note: Sufficiently deep punch biopsy (do not squeeze) from lesioned, non-steroidal pretreated skin/mucosa.
+Note: sufficiently deep punch biopsy (do not squeeze) from lesional, non-steroidal pre-treated skin/mucosa.

 DiagnosisThis section has been translated automatically.

 Differential diagnosisThis section has been translated automatically.

 - Circumscribed scleroderma (guttata type): no genital or anal involvement.
 Plaque-like on trunk and extremities.
 Surface not parchment-like rippling.

 - Lichen planus: uniform livid color, usually clearly palpable elevations (papule or plaque); itching.

 - Lichen simplex chronicus Vidal: no mucosal involvement, marked pruritus, extragenital cutaneous lesions